 Another point of confusion comes in the form of red, yellow, and orange roe, which are commonly mistaken for caviar as well.

-These are the bright, neon colors found in products like salmon and trout roe, as well as tobiko (flying fish roe).
+These are the bright, neon colors found in products like salmon eggs, carp roe, whitefish, and trout caviar, as well as tobiko (flying fish roe).
 Once again, these are all wonderful products at attractive prices, but they simply aren’t real caviar due to their species of origin.

 Keep in mind that when roe features unusual, unnatural colors, it typically means the product has been flavored with other ingredients like ginger, yuzu, wasabi, or chili pepper.
 If you’ve got a spicy roe on your hands, be sure to have a beverage nearby!